UKeming/BilibiliPopUpSearchTool/README.md

 ```
 to install dependencies.

-Then, create a *keywords.txt* file and add the keywords you want to search for.
-You should separate the keyword by line.
+Then, create a *keywords.txt* file and add keywords you want to search for.
+You should separate keywords by line.

 Finally, run
 ```